Hacking on Pitivi

 pre-commitis executed to perform checks on the changes and in some cases it does some automatic fixes.
 When this happens, make sure those are included in the commit you want to create.

-Now you're all set to push your first diff!
+Now you're all set to push your first diff to Phabricator for review!

 Optionally, you can set git-phab to automatically push your WIP branches to a personal remote repository: